 This method is excellent for getting insights about the users’ likes and emotional feelings about the product.
 Users will also gladly share their thoughts about the future improvements of the software.

 However, interviews demand thorough preparations.
 You need to develop the “user persona” and the user journey map.
 It gives you focus, and you learn which aspects to stress in your communication.

-Expert review is a specific method of testing the product.
-One “expert” should walk through the UI and check both the design and usability.
+Expert review is a specific method of software testing the product.
+One “expert” should walk through the UI service and check both the design and usability.
 Via this review, it is possible to obtain the full copy of user experience in all aspects.
 There are no fixed procedures, and the format of reviews can differ.
 As it is right for the other research methods, one data sample won’t be enough, and you’ll need several studies.
 Also, the results will depend on each expert’s background.